-Wool of Karakul Sheep – Colors and Uses
+Wool of Karakul Sheep – Growing and Shearing, Colors and Uses

 We are fortunate to have Letty Klein as Senior Advisor to the Karakul Shepherds Alliance.
 Letty has been a Karakul Shepherd since 1982, is a National Wool Judge, and author of The Shepherds Rug.
 Most Karakul Fleece and Wool articles on this page will be written or reviewed by Letty.

 If you are somewhat familiar with sheep color genetics and gene pair acronyms, here is Letty’s concise version of Color Genetics in the Karakul, BASERS acronyms.
 Although geared toward Karakul newborn lambs since colors fade quickly, this is a great overview.

 If you would like a more in-depth explanation of basic sheep color genetics and gene pair acronym letters and meanings, use the Leave a Reply box below to request a PDF for your personal use.
 Ask for (Black Sheep Newsletter) BSN Summer 2017 Color article